zhangbo2008/pytorch_0.1.1_annotated/README.md

+My goal is to add necessary annotate to the pytorch_0.1.1 , hopeful it will be healpful for all to understand pytorch soucecode .

 How to Debug PyTorch Source Code with vscode

 i used version 0.1.1 . cause it is teh simplest for learning.